 Less common than the basic “Velikoretsk” type are icons of that type surrounded by standard scenes from the life and legend of Nicholas, as in this example:

-And second, there is the “Nicholas of Zaraisk” type, in which Nicholas is shown standing with arms raised out to the sides, with the Gospel book in one hand and the other in a sign of blessing, as in this icon pattern (reversed):
+And third, there is the “Nicholas of Zaraisk” type, in which Nicholas is shown standing with arms raised out to the sides, with the Gospel book in one hand and the other in a sign of blessing, as in this icon pattern (reversed):

 As already mentioned, some icons show Nicholas “with the life,” that is, with standard scenes from his tale.
 Let’s take a look at seven separate panel icons showing some of them:

 5. Nicholas throws a bag of money through a window at night as dowry for three poor young women, so they might marry:

 6. Nicholas rescues three men condemned to execution:

 7. Nicholas restores life to a child drowned in the Dniepr River: